anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 # Terminology

-A "DNS server" is a server that provides DNS information to a querying client.
+A "DNS server" is a server that provides DNS information to a querying DNS client.
+For the purpose of this document, server and client may communicate based on any DNS transport, not just DNS over UDP {{-dns}}, but also DNS over TLS {{-dot}}, DNS over HTTPS {{-doh}}, or DNS over CoAP
-For the purpose of this document this term may refer to queries over any transport for DNS, not just classic DNS {{-dns}}, but also transports such as DNS over TLS {{-dot}}, DNS over HTTPS {{-doh}}, or DNS over CoAP {{-doc}}.
+{{-doc}}.

 The terms "constrained node" and "constrained network" are used as defined in {{-cns}}.